 Inside this article:

-Packs are Coda’s version of plug-ins or integrations.
-They can help you consolidate your information and workflows across various platforms into Coda.
+A Pack is an extension that adds new powers to your doc.
+Packs work by supplementing the core building blocks of Coda, so you can customize how your doc looks, works, and integrates.
 But sometimes, you might run into an issue with your pack.
 Perhaps you’re getting an error message.
 Or maybe your Pack button, table, or formula just isn’t working as expected.
 Below, we discuss some common problems and how to troubleshoot them.

 Looking to learn more about packs in general?
 Check out: